charbileigh/Code-Review-Assessment-CoGrammer/README.md

             ```

             - by adjusting the logic like above, we would get a runtime of O(1) because we're just reassigning references.
+  - to set up the project locally,
+  - you'll need nodejs, if you don't have download it here and install it
+  - next, clone this repo, then install the dependencies

+# Install dependencies for server
+npm install

+## Install dependencies for client
+npm run client-install

+## Run the client & server with concurrently
+npm run dev

+## Run the Express server only
+npm run server

+## Run the React client only
+npm run client

+# Server runs on http://localhost:5000 and client on http://localhost:3000